Real-World Use & Statistics

 Both targets and drake identify targets in the declared dependency graph that can be resolved concurrently, which then can be processed in parallel on the local computer or distributed in the cloud via the future framework.

-Figure 1: The download percentile ranks for future, future.apply, furrr, and foreach averaged every four weeks. future is among the top-0.8% most downloaded packages on CRAN.
+Figure 1: The download percentile ranks for future, future.apply, furrr, and doParallel averaged every four weeks. future is among the top-0.6% most downloaded packages on CRAN.
 The data are based on the Posit CRAN mirror logs.
-There are approximately 150 million package downloads per month from the Posit CRAN mirror alone.
+There are approximately 200 million package downloads per month from the Posit CRAN mirror alone.
 Since none of the other CRAN mirrors provide statistics, it is impossible to know the total amount of package installations.

-As a reference, the popular foreach, released in 2009, was among the top-0.8% most downloaded packages during the same period and it has 1,221 reverse package dependencies on CRAN.
-The number of users that download future has grown rapidly whereas the the same number has slowly decreased for the foreach package (Figure 1).
-Similarly, the number of reverse package dependencies on future appear to grow faster than for foreach (Figure 2).
+As a reference1, the popular doParallel, released in 2011, which is commonly used together with foreach, released in 2009, was among the top-1.2% most downloaded packages during the same period and it has 1,050 reverse package dependencies (+7%/year) on CRAN.
+The number of users that download future has grown rapidly whereas the same number has stabilized for the doParallel package (Figure 1).
+Similarly, the number of reverse package dependencies on future grows significantly faster than for doParallel (Figure 2).

-Figure 2: Number of CRAN packages that depend on future, future.apply, furrr, and foreach over time since the first release of future in June 2015.
-Left: The package counts on the linear scale without foreach.
-Right: The same data on the logarithmic scale to fit also foreach.
-(Because historical data for reverse dependencies on Bioconductor are hard to track down, they are currently not reported in these graphs.)
+Figure 2: Number of CRAN2 packages over time that depend on future, future.apply, furrr, and doParallel since the first release of future in June 2015.
+Left: The package counts on the linear scale without doParallel.
+Right: The same data on the logarithmic scale to fit also doParallel.

-Importantly, the comparison toward foreach is only done as a reference for the current demand for parallelization frameworks in R and to show the rapid uptake of the future framework since its release.
-It is not a competition because foreach can per design be used in companion with the future framework via doFuture.
+1. Importantly, the comparison toward doParallel is only done as a reference for the current demand for parallelization frameworks in R and to show the rapid uptake of the future framework since its release.
+It is not a competition because foreach, which doParallel is commonly used with, can per design be used in combination with the future framework via doFuture.
 The choice between foreach with doFuture, future.apply, and furrr is a matter of preference of coding style - they all rely on futures for parallelization.
+Since the introduction of futurize, user can parallelize foreach, base-R apply, purrr, and much more as-is.↩︎